I get asked to add frequently-asked questions pages to websites. Frequently. (See what I did, there?)

 FAQs are a blight.
 Once an FAQ section takes hold, it demands regular feeding — which comes at the expense of the rest of the site.
-The easy way to deal with anything that comes up is to just toss it in the FAQ — but if organizing the content on your website doesn’t matter, why not just have everything on a single page?
+After all, the easiest way to deal with anything that comes up is to just toss it in the FAQ and be done with it.
+If organizing the content on your website doesn’t matter, then, why not just have everything on a single page?
 (Which, in some cases, can be the right answer!)
-Why bother putting things in a sensible order if an FAQ page will do?
+Why bother putting things into a sensible order if an FAQ page will do?
 Just expect people read the ever-growing list of FAQs and be done with it.

 To your visitors, FAQs are a frustrating game of hide-and-seek.
 Offloading effort this way creates opportunities for your competitors.

 Still need convincing?

 - Do FAQs reflect reality?
-We’ve all seen too many FAQs that should be renamed QWFWOCWAAU (Questions We Frequently Wish Our Customers Were Actually Asking Us).
+We’ve all seen too many FAQs that should be called Questions We Frequently Wish Our Customers Were Actually Asking Us.

-- “FAQ” is an internally-focussed term, but most websites are meant for external audiences.
+- “FAQ” is an internally-focussed term when most websites are meant for external audiences.
 The name itself is written from the perspective of the website owner, not the visitor.
-That alone should set off alarms bells, because as the publishers/owners/authors you are not the audience.
-Keeping this basic fact in mind is one of the most fundamental aspects of building and maintaining a effective website.
+That should set off alarms bells, because as the publishers/owners/authors you are not the audience.
+Keeping this basic fact in mind is one of the most fundamental aspects of building and maintaining an effective website.